 As a designer, a portfolio is essential to your success.
 But at the end of the day it’s not about the portfolio – it’s about you and your work.
 Instead of focusing on building the perfect portfolio, focus on finding the perfect way to share the work you’ve already created.
 Everything else will fall into place from there.

-As co-founder of Semplice, I see plenty of portfolios every day.
+As co-founder of Semplice, I see plenty of design portfolios every day.
 In this article, I'll share what I've learned through my day job, and offer you my top tips for ensuring you don’t get in your own way, and instead create a portfolio that sets you up for success.

 01. Make first introductions count